PathCRF: Ball-Free Soccer Event Detection via Possession Path Inference from Player Trajectories: Experiments

 We compare the proposed framework against a range of baselines to evaluate the impact of structured inference, dynamic transition scoring, and explicit masking of illegal transitions.
 All baselines share the same backbone architecture described in Section \ref{sec:backbone}.

 \begin{itemize}[leftmargin=0.5cm] \item \textbf{Ball Trajectory Postprocessing (Ball TP):} A two-stage pipeline that first regresses the 2D ball trajectory from player tracking data, and then detect ball possession using the rule-based heuristics proposed in Ball Radar \cite{KimCKYK23}. \item \textbf{Non-CRF:} The backbone is trained only with cross-entropy losses (i.e., $\mathcal{L}_{\text{coarse}}$ and $\mathcal{L}_{\text{emit}}$ in Eq. \ref{eq:loss}), and the possession path is obtained by independently selecting the edge with the highest logit at each time step. \item \textbf{Greedy Constrained Decoding (GCD):} Uses the same Non-CRF model as above, but greedily enforces transition constraints at inference time.
-The first time step selects the argmax edge in terms of output logit, and each subsequent step selects the argmax edge only among those reachable from the previously selected edge under the transition rules defined in Section \ref{sec:masking}. \item \textbf{Viterbi Constrained Decoding (VCD):} Uses the same Non-CRF model as above, but applies Viterbi decoding \cite{Viterbi67}, obtaining the globally optimal sequence while satisfying the predefined transition constraints. \item \textbf{Static Dense CRF:} A standard CRF with a static, dense transition matrix learned independently of the input, without masking illegal transitions \cite{HuangXY15}. \item \textbf{Static Masked CRF:} A static CRF that explicitly masks predefined illegal transitions \cite{WeiQHS21}. \item \textbf{Dynamic Dense CRF:} Computes transition scores dynamically from pairs of edge embeddings, but does not mask illegal transitions. \item \textbf{Dynamic Masked CRF (ours):} Combines dynamic transition scoring with explicit masking of illegal transitions. \end{itemize}
+The first time step selects the argmax edge in terms of output logit, and each subsequent step selects the argmax edge only among those reachable from the previously selected edge under the transition rules defined in Section \ref{sec:masking}. \item \textbf{Viterbi Constrained Decoding (VCD):} Uses the same Non-CRF model as above, but applies Viterbi decoding \cite{Viterbi67}, obtaining the globally optimal sequence while satisfying the predefined transition constraints. \item \textbf{Static Dense CRF:} A standard CRF with a static, dense transition matrix learned independently of the input, without masking illegal transitions \cite{HuangXY15}. \item \textbf{Static Masked CRF:} A static CRF that explicitly masks illegal transitions \cite{WeiQHS21} based on Section~\ref{sec:masking}. \item \textbf{Dynamic Dense CRF:} Dynamically computes transition scores as in Eq.~\ref{eq:mlp_trans}, but does not mask illegal transitions. \item \textbf{Dynamic Masked CRF (ours):} Combines dynamic transition scoring with explicit masking of illegal transitions. \end{itemize}